 We are a group of people interested in building a sustainable and resilient future for the Texas coast.
 We envision a community that works together to support the ecosystems in our own backyard by supporting the landowners who have been caring for these natural lands for generations.
-We believe that our community can adapt to a changing climate by understanding and supporting the ecosystems that
+We believe that our community can adapt to a changing climate by understanding and supporting the ecosystems that support us all.

 Board Of Directors

 Jim Blackburn is a professor in the practice of environmental law in the Civil and Environmental Engineering Department at Rice University, teaching courses in sustainable development and environmental law.
 He is an environmental planner and practiced environmental law with the Blackburn & Carter law firm in Houston.
 At Rice, he serves as the co-director of the Severe Storm Prediction, Education and Evacuation from Disaster (SSPEED) Center, a faculty scholar at the Baker Institute, and director of the undergraduate minor in energy and water sustainability.
 He has received various public service awards, including the Barbara C. Jordan Community Advocate Award from Texas Southern University in 2007, the National Conservation Achievement Award from the National Wildlife Federation in 2001, and the Bob Eckhardt Lifetime Achievement Award for coastal preservation efforts from the Texas General Land Office in 1998.
 In 2003, he was awarded an honorary membership by the American Institute of Architects for legal work associated with urban quality of life issues in Houston.
-Blackburn received a B.A. in history and a J.D. from The University of Texas at Austin, as well as a M.S. in environmental science from
+Blackburn received a B.A. in history and a J.D. from The University of Texas at Austin, as well as a M.S. in environmental science from Rice University.

 Elizabeth Winston Jones